 1.3 La Ribera

-La Ribera, also known as El Born, is a trendy area filled with fashionable shops, art galleries, and trendy bars.
-Marvel at the stunning Santa Maria del Mar church and explore the Picasso Museum.
+La Ribera, better known as El Born, is an attractive district for shopping, art galleries, boutiques and fashionable bars.
+Visit the beautiful construction of Santa Maria del Mar church and do not miss the chance to visit Picasso Museum.

 1.4 Barceloneta